scroll-tech/mpt-circuit/spec/mpt-proof.md

 ![layout of a BMPT path](https://gist.githubusercontent.com/noel2004/40cc19fa97924d0e383ef6b7e53d5e6d/raw/23797d692ef91cd47d34fb4942a9a38c50de959c/1.svg)

-The BMPT transition proof use following columns:
+The BMPT transition proof uses the following columns:

-> `Old/NewHashType`: Record the type of a node in current row, the two column `Old-` and `New-` is dedicated to the state of trie before and after updating respectively.
+> `Old/NewHashType`: Record the type of a node in current row, the two columns `Old-` and `New-` is dedicated to the state of trie before and after updating respectively.
 There are 6 types would be used:
 >  + `Start`: indicate the node is dedicated for the root hash of trie, both in old- and new- state the rows for BMPT path should start with this node
 >  + `Mid`: indicate a branch node
 >  + `Leaf`: indicate a leaf node
 >  + `Empty`: indicate an empty node, the hash of this node is Fq::Zero
->  + `LeafExt`: indicate a "virtual" node in the leaf inserted / deleted case, which in fact exist only in the updated state, the node hash for these node types is just equal to its child
+>  + `LeafExt`: indicate a "virtual" node in the leaf inserted / deleted case, which in fact exists only in the updated state, and the node hash for these node types is just equal to its child
 >  + `LeafExtFinal`: Parent of the empty node which would be updated

 > `sibling`: The siblings of nodes in BMPT path